jo/couchdb-best-practices/README.md

 document id knowledge.

 ## Do not emit entire docs
-You can query a view with `include_docs`.
+You can query a view with `include_docs=true`.
 Then in the view result every row has the whole doc included:
 ```json
 {